-Cairine was appointed to the Oak Bay Heritage Commission in 2015 and was Chair from 2016 to 2018, when she stepped down to run in the October municipal election as a Council candidate.
+Cairine was appointed to the Oak Bay Heritage Commission in 2015 and was Chair from 2016 to 2018, when she stepped down to run in the October 2018 municipal election.
 As Chair, she provided strong leadership and support to the Commission’s primary role, to promote heritage conservation and preservation and to make recommendations to Council on heritage land use.
-“Oak Bay is home to some of the most significant and beautiful heritage homes and landscapes in our region; the responsibility of Oak Bay Heritage, therefore, takes on more importance as our community grows and changes.
+“Oak Bay is home to some of the most significant and beautiful heritage homes and landscapes in the region; the responsibility of Oak Bay Heritage, therefore, takes on more importance as our community grows and changes.
 It’s imperative that we work together, as a community and municipality, to make sure that our established, historical neighbourhoods, spaces and places are valued and protected.”